sapcc/absent-metrics-operator/README.md

 - `severity` is alway `info`.
-- `playbook` provides a [link](./doc/playbook.md) to documentation that can be referenced on how to deal with an absent metric alert.
+- `playbook` provides a [link](./doc/playbook.md) to documentation that can be referenced on how to deal with absent metric alerts.

 #### Carry over from original alert rule